FRC-Utilities/LibDS/README.md

 # LibDS C

 > **Warning:** This project will be subject to many changes (and complete rewrites) as I learn new things about C.

 > If you are interested in learning how the Driver Station works, check the [original LibDS](https://github.com/frc-utilities/libds).
 It contains everything needed to operate FRC 2014 and 2015/2016 robots.

-This is a re-implementation of LibDS in plain-old C. For the moment, this code is not really useful, since I doing this just because I want to learn to use C (as I will probably use it a lot in the following years).
+This is a re-implementation of LibDS in plain C (with SDS for dynamic string handling).
+For the moment, this code is not really useful, since I doing this just because I want to learn to use C (as I will probably use it a lot in the following years).

 You may find a lot of mistakes here, be it design choices or just dumb mistakes.
 If you spot something, I would be very grateful if you could tell me about it (or make a pull request).

+### Example Project

+![example/screenshot.png]

+I have made a simple command-line Driver Station with SDL and ncurses/pdcurses to demostrate the uses of LibDS, check it [here](example/)!.

 ### Project Architecture